-- Beer and wine are the only alcohol that may be served or consumed at registered events. - Beer includes all fermented beverages with an alcohol content of up to 6%.
-Wine includes champagne and other sparkling wines with alcohol content of up to 14%. - Alcohol may not be purchased with funds collected as mandatory fees by the College, including all fees turned over to the ASPC by the College for the purpose of supporting student activities. - Alcoholic beverages may not be sold at any campus event without an appropriate State license. - Alcoholic beverages may not be served at registered events that are open to the general public. - Events at which alcohol is served may not be registered during reading days or final exams. - Consumption or possession of alcohol at athletic events is prohibited. - Alcohol may not be served at study break events. - Individuals are prohibited from bringing their own alcoholic beverages to any registered event or from taking alcoholic beverages out of events or social functions. - The number of people attending a registered event who may legally drink will determine the number of alcoholic beverages available.
+- Students, individually or through clubs, must register alcohol events through Engage. - Liquor may not be served or consumed at registered events. - Beers, seltzers, ciders, etc. up to 9% are allowed.
+Wine, champagne, and sparkling wines up to 14% are permissible.
+All alcohol must be served in clear cups or glasses. - Alcohol may not be purchased with funds collected as mandatory fees by the College, including all fees turned over to the ASPC by the College for the purpose of supporting student activities. - Alcoholic beverages may not be sold at any campus event or served at any event that requires an admission fee. - Alcoholic beverages may not be served at registered student events that are open to the non-7C community. - Events at which alcohol is served may not be registered during reading days or during the final examination period. - Consumption or possession of alcohol during athletic events and in athletic venues is prohibited. - Individuals are prohibited from bringing their own alcoholic beverages to any registered event or from taking alcoholic beverages out of events or social functions. - The number of people attending a registered event who may legally drink will determine the amount of alcoholic beverages available.
+This formula is based on one drink per hour, with a maximum of three drinks per person.